archeranimesh/pelicanBlog/content/articles/pelican-folder-structure.md

 keywords: Pelican folder structure

-When will be able to extract the full juice of pelican once we understand the building blocks of the pelican blog.
+We will be able to extract the full juice of pelican once we understand the building blocks of the pelican blog.
 Folder structure and some of the files form the basic of this.
 We will understand some of this files and folder use in this post.

 After the first blog post if we give `make clean ` command we will see a folder structure just like this.
 This will have a empty `output ` folder.